 Ņemiet vērā, ka jaunumi, raksti un notikumu apraksti var būt pieejami tikai angļu, franču un/vai vācu valodā.

-The aim of this Peer Review is to present the German approaches to integrate long-term unemployed persons.
+The aim of this Peer Review was to present the German approaches to integrate long-term unemployed persons.

 This Peer Review presented the Irish methods for forecasting skills.
 It addressed the techniques used in different countries to generate estimates on future demand for skills and the advantages and disadvantages of different approaches to facilitate improvements in practices at the EU and national level.